Skip to content

 Curl type

-How can you test the hair properties?
+How can you test hair properties?

-1. The floating test
+1. The driving test

 The law of stretch (elasticity)